-Seven Seas Explorer® set sail on her extraordinary inaugural voyage this week.
-Guests are sailing from Monte Carlo to Venice for 14 spectacular nights, relishing the opulence and extravagance aboard our newest ship.
-From unwinding on the $150,000 Savoir No. 1 bed in the Regent Suite to dining on specially designed Versace plates, here’s why Seven Seas Explorer is the world’s most luxurious ship ever built.
+When Seven Seas Explorer® set sail on her extraordinary inaugural voyage from Monte Carlo to Venice for 14 spectacular nights, guests were relishing the opulence and extravagance aboard our ship.
+From unwinding on the $150,000 Savoir No. 1 bed in the Regent Suite to dining on specially designed Versace plates, here’s why Seven Seas Explorer exudes luxury.

 552 . . .the number of crew members catering to the needs of only 750-guests on Seven Seas Explorer.
 With an exceptionally low 1.36 guest-to-crew ratio, guests will receive an exceptionally high level of personalize service during their cruise vacation.